Do you ever wonder why you can’t do the things you used to do when you were younger?

 2) Muscle weakness due to organ dysfunction

-In this report, I will address the first type of muscle weakness, weakness due to trauma to the muscle itself.
+In this report, I will address the first type of muscle weakness, weakness after injury.
 In another report, I will address the second type of muscle weakness that is due to organ dysfunction.

 First, let’s look at how a muscle may become weakened through muscle trauma, ie. jolts, jars, falls, accidents, etc.